Bright and Dark Helices of Light: Applications, conclusions and outlook

+The generation of bright and dark intensity helices from paraxial laser beams was studied.
 Such intensity helices of light may turn out to be applied in nanolithography of bulk media~\cite{Kawata_Nat01} to create sharply contoured helical imprints in potentially massively parallel fashion.

+In section~\ref{sec_dark_scaling} the variation of the electric field magnitude in the immediate vicinity of intensity helices was characterized.
+This variation scales linearly for dark and quadratically for bright helices.

+The very much sharper intensity contrasts this scaling implies for dark helices may turn out to be of considerable practical importance.
+The logarithmic intensity plots of Fig.~\ref{Fig_4_GridOfSpirals}~(b) and~(c) show that we can create sharp spikes of the intensity distribution of dark helices whereas this is impossible for bright helices.
+This observation is relevant for lithographic applications because photoresists tend to show logarithmic responses to the magnitude of the irradiating field~\cite{Kim_OE11}.

+In order to demonstrate the versatility of the approach presented here it was shown that single dark helices can be sparsely embedded in a uniform bright background but also tightly packed into a dense hexagonal grid embedded in a uniform bright background.

-Their defined handedness might help, e.g., with the production of chiral meta-materials~\cite{Sihvola_Rev07}.
+The intensity helices' defined handedness might, for example, help with the production of chiral optical meta-materials~\cite{Sihvola_Rev07,Semchenko_EPJAP09}, possibly using longer wavelengths such as from THz-radiation~\cite{Tonouchi_NATPhys07}.

 Filtering of handed molecules, through a membrane with photo-lithographically etched helical holes or via handedness-sensitive trapping in solution, might become possible.